IanMcNelly/maniacal-hunter/README.md

 *   Calculate and display monkeys caught per hour.
 *   Averge time per catch.
 *   Notifications for certain milestones (e.g., 100 monkeys caught).
-*   Session-based tracking, with the ability to save and view past sessions.
+*   Session-based tracking, with the ability to track hunting on a per session and cross session basis

-*   Integration with other plugins (e.g., loot tracker).
+### Notifications
+*   At the moment, notifications are handled by the default hunter plugin, and pretty well.
+This is intended to supplement, not replace